jmelendez2269/HomeLab/implementation_plan.md

 This tells JMM to create three collections: "Trending", "Popular", and "Most Anticipated", each populated with the top 10 movies from the corresponding Trakt list.
 You can adjust the number to your liking.

+### 8.3.
+Dynamic Library Rotation Script

+To further enhance the dynamic nature of your Jellyfin server, a Python script (`rotate_jellyfin_libraries.py`) has been provided.
+This script allows you to automatically rotate which libraries are visible to a specific user on a scheduled basis.

+This is particularly useful for creating a fresh and engaging experience for users by preventing the same categories from always being displayed.

+For detailed instructions on how to set up, configure, and schedule this script, please refer to the `README.md` file in the project root.

 ---

 ## 9. Phase 6: Secure Remote Access